- Edited by Rachel Schreiber, The California College of the Arts, Oakland and San Francisco, USA

 Reviews: 'In an era increasingly dominated by digital social media and their remarkable potential for today’s political activists, this thought-provoking collection illuminates the crucial role mass print culture played in the birth of modern activism.
 Rachel Schreiber has called upon a strong set of scholars across several disciplines to map a vast terrain of print-based activism, ranging from the activities of the KKK and the Communist Party to the homophile movement of the 1950s.
 Essential reading for scholars of print culture, modernism, post-WWII political and social history, media studies, and visual culture, and, indeed, for anyone interested in this turbulent period of American history.’

-Mark S. Morrisson, Professor and Head of English, Penn State University, co-editor of the Journal of Modern Periodical Studies
+Mark S. Morrisson, Penn State University and co-editor of the Journal of Modern Periodical Studies

 Visit Rachel Schreiber's website.